openworm/owmeta/docs/design/publishing_datasources.rst

 Publishing DataSources
 ======================

-:py:class:`~PyOpenWorm.datasource.DataSource` is a subclass of :py:class:`~PyOpenWorm.dataObject.DataObject` with a few features to make describing data files (CSV, HDF5, Excel) a bit more consistent and to make recovering those files, and information about them, more reliable.
+:py:class:`~owmeta.datasource.DataSource` is a subclass of :py:class:`~owmeta.dataObject.DataObject` with a few features to make describing data files (CSV, HDF5, Excel) a bit more consistent and to make recovering those files, and information about them, more reliable.
 In order to have that reliability we have to take some extra measures when publishing a